Fashion Incubator Sustainability Project

 Through collaboration with local residents, leaders, and organizations, Cross World Africa Inc. has developed The Fashion Incubator Sustainable Project, with the express purpose of bolstering entrepreneurship in the Nairobi Slums.

-The Fashion Incubator Sustainability Project (FIPS) is a collaboration between CWA and the YMCA of Kibera, one of Nairobi's largest slums.
-FIPS will support a continue to develop a fashion entrepreneurship curriculum within the YMCA central's school within Kibera.
+The Fashion Incubator Sustainability Project (FISP) is a collaboration between CWA and the YMCA of Kibera, one of Nairobi's largest slums.
+FISP will support a continue to develop a fashion entrepreneurship curriculum within the YMCA central's school within Kibera.
 This curriculum will teach and provide students with the technical skills needed to design and sketch patterns for clothing.

 The long-term goal of the project is to provide the YMCA central school with the facilities and tools it needs to have its students create and sell their own designs and clothes.
 Thanks to our gracious donors and incredible volunteers, this vision is being set into motion.